-As we are using Doctrine ORM for easing our database layer programming, it’s very important to understand how to establish the doctrine relationship between entities and do it in proper way to build a robust relational database design.
-Here by the term ‘relationship’, I meant the x-to-x relations, which can take form of one to one,one to many (many to one) or many to many relationship etc. I am assuming you have started using doctrine and have some basic idea how to declare and perform Doctrine CRUD operations at least.
+As we are using Doctrine ORM to ease our database layer programming, it’s very important to understand how to establish the doctrine relationship between entities and do it in the proper way to build a robust relational database design.
+Here, by the term ‘relationship,’ I meant the x-to-x relations, which can take the form of one-to-one, one-to-many (many-to-one) or many-to-many relationships, etc. I am assuming you have started using doctrine and have at least some basic idea of how to declare and perform Doctrine CRUD operations.

 Ways To Establish Relationship:

-Well, It is always mandatory that, you need to have a complete synchronization between your entities’ annotation/property declaration and your database structure.
-You can though can do that manually, its time-consuming and have possibility of buggy implementation.
-Sometimes, you will may find yourself messing around, but can’t exactly catch the reason of a raised issue. waste of time, mental torture.
+Well, it is always mandatory that you have a complete synchronization between your entities’ annotation/property declaration and your database structure.
+You can, though, do that manually, but it’s time-consuming and potentially buggy.
+Sometimes, you may find yourself messing around but can’t exactly catch the reason for a raised issue.
+It’s a waste of time and mental torture.

-So, it is strongly recommended that you implement on only one side and use php script or CLI tool for transformation between doctrine entities and database.
+So, it is strongly recommended that you implement on only one side and use a PHP script or CLI tool for transformation between doctrine entities and database.

-I usually like to establish the doctrine relationship in entities and then update the database schema and will show this way here.
-There is some specific benefits as well, that you will know later on this article.
-Keep reading on.
+I usually like to establish the doctrine relationship in entities and then update the database schema, and I will show this method here.
+There are some specific benefits as well, which you will know later in this article.
+Keep reading.

 One To One Relationship:

-Lets assume, we have two entity named ‘Users’ And ‘Profiles’.
-It can be a good example of one to one relationship.
-As every user has only one profile and each profile can be associated with only one user.
-Now, so said, as a rule of thumb, we will have to add an identity foreign key(as per database language) to one table that linked to the another table.
+Let’s assume we have two entities named ‘Users’ and ‘Profiles’.
+This can be a good example of a one-to-one relationship, as every user has only one profile, and each profile can be associated with only one user.
+Now, as a rule of thumb, we will have to add an identity foreign key(as per the database language) to one table that is linked to another table.

-Now which table need to contain and link to another?
-To decide this, first think, which entity comes first and which is optional.
-The secondary entity need to have a link to its primary entity.
-In this example scenario, from general knowledge, we know, first we need to have a user in our system who can later create a profile.
-So, user is primary here and profile is secondary.
-So, in profile entity, we will have property/database column definition like as follows:
+Now, which table needs to contain and link to another?
+To decide this, first think about which entity comes first and which is optional.
+The secondary entity needs to have a link to its primary entity.
+In this example scenario, from general knowledge, we know that first, we need to have a user in our system who can later create a profile.
+So, the user is primary here, and the profile is secondary.
+So, in the profile entity, we will have property/database column definition as follows:

 /**